Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 State Highways 25 and 25A are vulnerable because of the unstable natural environment, and exposed coastal areas.
 There are few routes across the peninsula, most of which are affected by slips, while coastal areas are prone to flooding and inundation.

-In recent years, and with increasing frequency, extreme weather events have impacted access to and around the Coromandel Peninsula, in particular during the summer of 2023.
+In recent years, and with increasing frequency, extreme weather events have impacted access to and around the Coromandel Peninsula, in particular during the summer of 2023 when the network was battered by cyclones Gabrielle and Hale.

-While the slip which closed SH25A was the most significant, there were another 50 major slip sites and damage caused by surface flooding at multiple locations, leaving the network in a fragile state.
+While the slip which closed SH25A was the most significant, there were more than 50 other major slip sites as well as damage caused by surface flooding at multiple locations around the peninsula, leaving the network in a fragile state.

 Coromandel recovery programme